szbela87/imp_autoencoder/README.md

 # Dataset
 The data files can be found in the `data` directory.
 They were created with the Jupyter notebook in the same place.
+The resampled dataset by SMOTE algorithm can be created by `create_smote.ipynb` notebook.
 The original dataset (HTRU_2.csv) can be also downloaded from:

 * https://archive.ics.uci.edu/dataset/372/htru2